wuba/taro-playground/README.md

 ## Attention

-The source code is customized for the Taro palyground application and is for reference only.
+The source code is customized for the Taro playground application and is for reference only.
 If you want to use it directly, please make the following changes.

 0. Use your own signature file.
 1. Customize your app id, app name, app launcher, etc.